ARM-software/psa-api/doc/ext-pake/api/pake.rst

         Implementations are recommended to define the cipher-suite object as a simple data structure, with fields corresponding to the individual cipher suite attributes.
         In such an implementation, each function ``psa_pake_cs_set_xxx()`` sets a field and the corresponding function ``psa_pake_cs_get_xxx()`` retrieves the value of the field.

-        An implementations can report attribute values that are equivalent to the original one, but have a different encoding.
+        An implementation can report attribute values that are equivalent to the original one, but have a different encoding.
         For example, an implementation can use a more compact representation for attributes where many bit-patterns are invalid or not supported, and store all values that it does not support as a special marker value.
         In such an implementation, after setting an invalid value, the corresponding get function returns an invalid value which might not be the one that was originally stored.